-The Berkeley Division of the Academic Senate of the University of California invites you to attend the 103rd Annual Martin Meyerson Faculty Research Lectures.
+The Berkeley Division of the Academic Senate of the University of California invites you to attend the 108th annual Martin Meyerson Berkeley Faculty Research Lectures.

 William G. Simon Professor of Law at UC Berkeley

 “Police Killings – An American Tragedy”